nellore/docs.rail.bio/docs/installation.md

 ## Installing Rail-RNA

-Make sure you have a recent (>= 2009) OS X or Linux box with at least 8 GB of RAM.
+Make sure you have a recent (>= 2009) OS X or Linux box with at least 8 GB of RAM and Python 2.7.x.
 For a no-fuss install, enter
 ```
 (INSTALLER=/var/tmp/$(cat /dev/urandom | env LC_CTYPE=C tr -cd 'a-f0-9' | head -c 32);
 curl http://verve.webfactional.com/rail -o $INSTALLER; python $INSTALLER -m || true;
 rm -f $INSTALLER)
 ```
 in a Unix shell (which you open by running the `Terminal` app).
-This works only if `python` points to a Python 2.7 executable---Rail requires Python 2.7---and you may have to replace `python` in the command above with a path to one.
+This works only if `python` points to a Python 2.7 executable, and you may have to replace `python` in the command above with a path to one.
 Otherwise, download the latest version of Rail-RNA [here](https://github.com/nellore/rail/raw/master/releases/install_rail-rna-0.2.4b).
 If for some reason you need an older version `V`, you can visit [the `releases` subdirectory](https://github.com/nellore/rail/tree/master/releases) of the repo, click on the file `install_rail-rna-V`, and click the `Raw` button to download it.

 The file you download will be in the format `install_rail-rna-V`.
 In a Unix shell, navigate to the directory in which you downloaded the installer.
 This typically means entering `cd ~/Downloads`.
 Now enter `chmod +x install_rail-rna-V` to make the installer executable.